deeplearning4j/deeplearning4j/quickstart.md

 		java -cp "lib/*" org.deeplearning4j.example.convnet.mnist.MnistConvNetTest

-Here are a few other examples you can run, which take about as long as Mnist
+Here are a few other examples you can run, each of which takes about as long as the Mnist example above:

 		java -cp "lib/*" org.deeplearning4j.example.mnist.MnistExampleMultiThreaded.java